The State Library of Victoria

 Architectus and Schmidt Hammer Lassen

-The Soft Cells were installed by LL Installations using magnets to allowed for easy installation, while minimising impact to the heritage listed library.
+The Soft Cells panels were installed by LL Installations using magnets to allowed for easy installation, while minimising impact to the heritage listed library.

 State Library Victoria (SLV) opened in February 1856 as a place of learning and discovery for all Victorians.
 It is Australia’s oldest public library, and the fourth most-visited library in the world.
 Since its opening, the SLV has grown to span an entire city block and to evolve to meet the changing needs of the community.
 It was recently refurbished by Architectus in collaboration with Danish firm Schmidt Hammer Lassen Architects as part of the library’s ambitious Vision 2020 project.
 This transformation renewed the library’s heritage spaces, created new spaces for children, teenagers and events, and provided additional public space for visitors, researchers and students.